VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Bo Phu Gia

 The beef here is also sautéed with spices, so the flavor is richer than the regular rare beef.
-Like other Pho restaurants in Ho Chi Minh City, Pho Bo Phu Gia has a long history of over 30 years, and it has become the locals' favorite place to eat.
-The Pho noodle here is fresh and stretchy.
+Like other Pho restaurants in Ho Chi Minh City, Pho Bo Phu Gia has a long history of over 30 years and has become the locals’ favorite place to eat.
+The Pho noodles here are fresh and stretchy.
 It is definitely where you can try the typical Northern-style Pho.

 Address: 146E Ly Chinh Thang Street, District 3